 Loading Units - Each appliance is allocated a number of loading units based on the appliance type, it's capacity, flow rate, period of use and frequency of use characteristics.
 The user can use the loading unit input sheet to assist in calculating the number of loading units required for each section of the network.
 Once the loading units have been input the programme will automatically calculate matching flow rate in litres per second and the water velocity in metres per second.

-Flow rate -The flow rate is automatically calculated by the programme based uponthe loading units input.
+Flow Rate - The flow rate is automatically calculated by the programme based on the loading units input.

-Velocity - The water velocity is automatically calculated by the programme based upon the loading units input and the pipe size.
-It is suggested that the following table should be used for selecting the maximum velocities in pipework.
+Velocity - The water velocity is automatically calculated by the programme and is based on the loading units and the pipe size.